-dear mr. hemingway's 2018 holiday book pairings for the holidays
+dear mr. hemingway’s 2018 holiday books & pairings

 Cocktail Codex: Fundamentals, Formulas, Evolutions by Alex Day, Nick Fauchald and David Kaplan